ccoenraets/lightning-react-app/README.md

-# React and the Lightning Design System Reference Application
+# React and Lightning Design System

+## Reference Application

 **Lightning Realty** is a reference application built with [React](http://facebook.github.io/react/) and the [Lightning Design System](www.lightningdesignsystem.com).